RicktoriousLimited/scaling-pancake/docs/MS_NCB_v4_WhitePaper_Update.md

   stack to aid exploration.
 - **Continuous validation** – add `php tests/run.php` to your CI jobs or Git hooks to guarantee that stack propagation, learning, and persistence semantics stay intact as you extend the codebase.
-- **Extensibility** – when designing new stacks, pair each numeric sample with a `prompt` and `targetText` narrative.
-This keeps datasets self-describing and makes it easier for non-technical collaborators to review proposed training batches.
+- **Extensibility** – when designing new stacks, include a `prompt` and `targetText` narrative for each training sample.
+Numeric arrays remain optional overlays, keeping datasets self-describing and making it easier for non-technical collaborators to review proposed training batches.

 ## 5. Future work